Observation meets Artistry

 How long have you been a wedding photographer for?

 I’ve been photographing weddings since 2003, so I have many thousands of hours of shooting experience under my belt.
-In that time I’ve seen most of what the world of weddings has to offer, from a typical English ceremony with no guests all the way through to a Pakistani extravaganza with hundreds of guests.
+In that time I’ve seen most of what the world of weddings has to offer, from a typical English ceremony with no guests all the way through to a Bangladeshi extravaganza with hundreds of guests.

 Your Title Goes Here